 Scientists believe that many factors combine to cause anxiety disorders:

-- Stress.
+- Environment.
 A stressful or traumatic event such as abuse, death of a loved one, violence or prolonged illness is often linked to the development of an anxiety disorder.

 The physical symptoms of an anxiety disorder can be easily confused with other medical conditions like heart disease or hyperthyroidism.
-Therefore, a doctor will likely perform a carefully evaluate involving a physical examination, an interview and ordering lab tests.
+Therefore, a doctor will likely perform an evaluation involving a physical examination, an interview and lab tests.
 After ruling out a medical illness, the doctor may recommend a person see a mental health professional to make a diagnosis.

 Using the Diagnostic and Statistical Manual of Mental Disorders (DSM) a mental health professional is able to identify the specific type of anxiety disorder causing the symptoms as well as any other possible disorders including depression, ADHD or substance abuse which may be involved.
 Tackling all disorders through comprehensive treatment is the best recovery strategy.